-Submission of the full curriculum Proposal
+S ubmission of the full curriculum Proposal

 Dean of College to sign and date this proposal indicating his support before submitting to the SC-SPC

 Signature of Dean of College

+Date

-Suggestion Approval of Proposal
+9 uggestion Approval of Proposal

+J

-The SC-SPC after discussion and revision will sign the minutes of the meeting and suggesting the approval.
-Chair of to sign and date this proposal if approved and send copy to both the proposing College and University Council
+The SC-SPC after discussion and revision will sign the minutes of the

+meeting and suggesting the approval.
+Chair of to sign and date this proposal if approved and send copy to both the proposing College and

+University Council

 Signature of Chair of SC-SPC

+olghature of oriali of oo-of o

+Date

-Approval of Proposal
+A pproval of Proposal

-The UC after discussion and revision will sign the minutes of the meeting and the approval.
-The University president will endorse a letter to the MOHE.
-After approval of HE, the minister, the Secretary of the UC will issue an executive letter to both the VPAA and the Dean of the concerned program or College.
+The UC after discussion and revision will sign the minutes of the meeting

+and the approval.
+The University president will endorse a letter to the

+MOHE.
+After approval of HE, the minister, the Secretary of the UC will

+issue an executive letter to both the VPAA and the Dean of the concerned

+program or College.

 UC approval (Signature of UC Secretary)

+Date

-Confirmation of program resources
+Confirmation of program resources Introduction

-Introduction

 As part of the validation event, the panel will want to be assured that the resources to support the proposed program will be in place.
 In addition to the program specification, this accompanying document provides confirmation that the resources identified by the development team to support the proposed program are/will be available.

 [Insert program title]

-Part I: Our needed versus current human resour ces. -- ------
+Part I: Our needed versus current human resources.